codeproject/CodeProject.AI-Server/docs/Articles/adding-a-net6-module.md

 ### Define the modulesettings.json file

-When the **CodeProject SenseAI Server** starts up, one of the things is does is scan the directories in the `src\AnalysisLayer` directory for `modulesettings.json` files and its variants.
+When the **CodeProject.AI Server** starts up, one of the things is does is scan the directories in the `src\AnalysisLayer` directory for `modulesettings.json` files and its variants.
 These files are read by the NET Configuration system in the following order for configuration metadata, last file read wins.
 - `modulesettings.json` - common and default configuration values
 - `modulesettings.<production|development>.json` - production or development values
 - `modulesettings.<platform>.json` - values specific to the runtime OS (<platform>).
-This includes `windows`, `linux`, `docker`, and `macos`.
+This includes `windows`, `linux`, `docker`, `macos` and `macos-arm`.
 - `modulesettings.<platform>.<production|development>.json` - values specific to a platform and environment.

 The `modulesettings.json` file defines the common metadata for the module in a `Modules` section.
 This metadata include information about
 - the name of the module,
 - whether it should be actived (run) at startup,
 - how to run the modules's executable by specifying the `FilePath` to the executable and the `Runtime` used to ececute it.
 Currently Runtime can have values of `dotnet`, `python37`, `python38`, and `python39`.
-Python versions are dependent on having the verions installed in CodeProject SenseAI environment.
+Python versions are dependent on having the verions installed in the CodeProject.AI environment.
 - a list of the Platorms that the module can be run under.
-This includes `windows`, `linux`, `docker`, and `macos`.
+This includes `windows`, `linux`, `docker`, `macos` and `macos-arm`.
-- the enpoints, `RouteMaps`,  that the **CodeProject SenseAI Server** will expose for this module.
+- the enpoints, `RouteMaps`,  that the **CodeProject.AI Server** will expose for this module.
 In this case we will expose
     - the endpoint /v1/image/portraitfilter,
     - that has two inputs, a File with an named "image", and Float value with a named "strength"
     - and has two outputs, a Boolean value named "success", and the resulting image File named "filtered_image".